 - Receive proposals and recommend action on new or revised graduate programs and courses.

-- Advise the Dean of Graduate Studies on such matters as may be brought before the UCGS.
+- Advise the Vice Provost and Dean of the Graduate School on such matters as may be brought before the UCGS.

 Section 1: REPRESENTATION

 The UCGS shall be composed of three ex officio members and twenty-six voting members.
-The ex officio members shall be the Dean of Graduate Studies, Associate Dean of the Graduate School, and the Director of Graduate Student Services.
-Voting members shall be the Directors of Graduate Studies (one from each of the graduate colleges and schools: College of Arts and Sciences, Fogelman College of Business and Economics, College of Communication and Fine Arts, College of Education, Herff College of Engineering, the Loewenberg College of Nursing, College of Professional and Liberal Studies, the Kemmons Wilson School of Hospitality and Resort Management, the School of Communication Sciences and Disorders, the School of Health Studies, and the School of Public Health), the president of the Graduate Student Association (GSA), thirteen Graduate Faculty representing the various graduate colleges, one representative from University Libraries, and one representative elected by the Faculty Senate In recognition of the various college and school discipline areas and the population of graduate faculty, the following formula allotment has been determined:
+The ex officio members shall be the Vice Provost and Dean of the Graduate School, Assistant Vice Provost and Associate Dean of the Graduate School, and the Director of Graduate Enrollment and Retention.
+Voting members shall be the Directors of Graduate Studies (one from each of the graduate colleges and schools: College of Arts and Sciences, Fogelman College of Business and Economics, College of Communication and Fine Arts, College of Education, Herff College of Engineering, the Loewenberg College of Nursing, College of Professional and Liberal Studies, the Kemmons Wilson School of Hospitality and Resort Management, the School of Communication Sciences and Disorders, the College of Health Studies, and the School of Public Health), the president of the Graduate Student Association (GSA), fourteen Graduate Faculty representing the various graduate colleges, one representative from University Libraries, and one representative elected by the Faculty Senate In recognition of the various college and school discipline areas and the population of graduate faculty, the following formula allotment has been determined: